Albanian Volleyball League (women)

 The Albanian Volleyball League for women is a league competition featuring professional women volleyball clubs from Albania.
 It was founded in 1946 from the Albanian Federation of Volleyball, several days after the latter was formed.
 It is the top level volleyball league in Albania from its foundation.
-The team with the most championships are KV Tirana and Dinamo each with 20 championship trophies won.
+The team with the most championships is KV Tirana with 21 trophies won.

 The Albanian Volleyball League consists of 12 professional volleyball clubs in Albania and it's one of the oldest volleyball competition in the Balkans having started in 1946.
 The sport rapidly grew in Albania and by the 70s almost every city and town had its own volleyball club and volleyball field.
 After communism fell many of the volleyball clubs folded as many players left the country to play for foreign teams.
 The volleyball attendance decreased and the popularity of this sport fell down worryingly.
 However, after 1993 volleyball rose up again with many cities re-establishing their teams.
 Now in Albania there are twelve professional teams while there are plenty of amateur teams ready to enter the league.